oboril/huckel-method/excercise3_kinetics/README.md

 Saving the animation...
 Animation saved
 ```
 The example animation can be found in `diffusion/animation.mp4`.
+A snapshot of the animation is shown below:

 ![Snapshot of the diffusion animation](diffusion/snapshot.png)